Decision Table

 Decision Tables are a powerful technique to represent a set of related business rules in the form of a multi-dimensional matrix.
 They are exceptionally useful in modeling and maintaining complex business situations in a simple manner.

 A Decision Table supports entering a multi-axis grid combining multiple Conditions with resulting Actions.
 The resulting matrix of Conditions/Actions is displayed in a precise yet compact tabular manner, as rows of Decisions, which can be easily managed by business users.
-The Decision Table evaluates from the top down until it finds a path a where all conditions resolve to True.
+The Decision Table evaluates from the top down until it finds a path where all conditions resolve to True.
 Business experts can easily check the logic represented in a Decision Table for Consistency, Completeness, and Correctness.

 It is generally beneficial to use a Decision Table in order to avoid repeating conditional logic in nested “If” statements.
 Every row created in the Decision Table includes a column for each defined Condition and Action.

-The Decision Table has it's own Tab with a ribbon with buttons to add, edit, delete, and organize the decisions, as well as check/generate your rows against all possible permutations of the conditions and actions.
+The Decision Table has its own Tab with a ribbon with buttons to add, edit, delete, and organize the decisions, as well as check/generate your rows against all possible permutations of the conditions and actions.

 Name